alpaker/fill-column-indicator/README.markdown

   value can be any valid color name.
 The rule's width in pixels is determined by the variable `fci-rule-width`; the default value is 2.

+* The rule can be drawn as a solid or dashed line, controlled by the variable `fci-rule-use-dashes'.

 * The image formats fci-mode can use are XPM, PBM, and XBM.
 If Emacs has been compiled with the appropriate library it uses XPM images by default;
   if not it uses PBM images, which are natively supported.
 You can specify a